zombiemaker/exp-google-apps-script-chatbot-aws/README.md

 .
 Select "Add row"
 .
 In the property name field, type in "aws_secretkey" .
 In the property value field, type in the AWS secret key that is associated with the AWS access key .
+Select "Add row"
+.
+In the property name field, type in "aws_default_region" .
+In the property value field, type in the default AWS region .
 Select "Save"

 ## Publish / Deploy Google Apps Script Project